wp-plugins/quickapp/readme.txt

   <li>Click the "Download" button.</li>
   <li>Go to your WordPress admin panel, open the Plugins menu on the left main menu and click "Add New".</li>
   <li>Click upload on the top page menu.</li>
-  <li>Choose the "Quickapp – Free Mobile App for your WP blog (Android, iOS, HTML5)" plugin and click "Install Now".</li>
+  <li>Choose the "Quickapp – Free Mobile App for your WP blog (Android, iOS, windows and HTML5)" plugin and click "Install Now".</li>
   <li>Click "Activate Plugin".</li>
   <li>Click the Quickapp button on the left main menu to start creating your own mobile App.</li>
  </ol>
 </p>
 == Screenshots ==

-1. Customize your mobile App Screenshot.
+1. Define app name.
-2. Customized your mobile App appearance.
+2. Select splashscreen for mobile app.

 == Changelog ==
 = 1.0b =